 But these were all speakers made by companies that are smart, but not first and foremost experts in audio.
 That’s why, for hi-fi fans, the more recent trend for audio companies licensing smart technology is much more interesting.

-In terms of shape and size, the One's looks are practically identical to those of the Play:1.
+In terms of shape and size, the One's looks are practically identical to those of the late Play:1.
 The only significant aesthetic departure is the replacement of the Play:1’s grey wraparound grille with a black or white grille, depending on the colour of speaker you’ve chosen.

 Overall, the One blends into its surroundings even more effectively than its predecessor.